Ajax support is included in many built-in components and component mixins via the

 - A StreamResponse, which will be sent as the response.

 - A Link, which will send a redirect to the client.

 - A page name (as a String), or a page class, or a page instance, which will send a redirect to the indicated page.

-To support graceful degradation, you should detect that case in your event handler method and return a traditional response: a page, page name or page class.
+However, to support graceful degradation when your event handler method has a non-void return type, you should detect non-Ajax requests and return a traditional response, typically null to redraw the whole page.
 This is accomplished by injecting the Request object, and invoking the isXHR() method.
 This value will be true for Ajax requests, and false for traditional request.

 AjaxResponseRenderer was introduced in Tapestry 5.3.
 For Tapestry 5.2 and earlier, return a MultiZoneUpdate object instead.